 The number one factor is to limit our movements on the plane to the necessary ones.
 Many passengers get used to moving out of their seat for a variety of reasons (checking travel bag, toilet, stretching, etc.)

 The second is to maintain a “safety distance” is the positioning of our seats, sure we all understand social distancing by now.

-The third factor is cleaning of our living space.
+The third factor is the cleaning of our living space.
 Which is the major reason why we must have provided ourselves before our air travel with alcohol-based hand sanitizers.’

-Finally, after landing, do not rush up on the aisle for your exit.
+Finally, after landing, do not rush upon the aisle for your exit.
 It usually takes several minutes before the doors open and passengers start to come out slowly and you don’t want all this time to be in “close encounter” on the plane’s aisle with other passengers, potential carriers of an infection.

-With these simple procedures and tips, with knowledge and care, your air trip can be safer, more enjoyable and especially healthier.
+With these simple procedures and tips, with knowledge and care, your air trip can be safer, more enjoyable, and especially healthier.

 Stay Safe.
 Fly Safe…